 I have been trailing out the Sleep as Android app for a few months now to help with my night shift work schedule.
 It’s a Smart alarm clock with sleep cycle tracking that works on a phone or tablet.
 It wakes you gently in the optimal moment for pleasant mornings depending on your sleep cycle.

 Normal buzzer alarm clocks don’t care when they wake you up, you just set a time and it shocks you awake.
 The Sleep as Android will look at your sleep cycle pattern and wake you, when not in a deep sleep.
-During the night or day if you are a shift worker, your body follows its natural sleep cycles.
-Your body clock sleep cycle will goe from a light sleep to a very deep sleep.
+During the night or day, if you are a shift worker, your body follows its natural sleep cycles.
+Your body clock sleep cycle will go from a light sleep to a very deep sleep.
 Occasionally you will fall into the REM-sleep mode, which is where you will begin to dream.

 Sleep as Android is fully compatible with Philips Hue lighting so that the smart hue bulb will be controlled by the app to simulate a sunrise.
 It does this by starting at a low red intensity and gradually gets too bright and yellow over time.

-IF you have a smart watch, you may be able to access some other features.
+IF you have a smartwatch, you may be able to access some other features.
 This then enables you to place your phone on your table, not have to have your phone on your bed.
-Your smart watch will detect movement and vibrations.
+Your smartwatch will detect movement and vibrations.
 Supported watches for Sleep as Android are

 - Pebble (1 and 2, all variants)